oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 ---

-**Concepts** which shall help ensuring interoperatibility, ease of interaction or met other goals.
+**Concepts** which shall help ensuring interoperatibility, ease of interaction or meet other goals.
 They should serve the end to end expectations of users.
 Pros and Cons can be discussed here.

 Diversity